docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 You can delete a tag by clicking on the right arrow into the area of the tag, then click on “Delete”.
 The tag will be removed but the associated items will not.

 {% image /assets/images/documentation/en/image39.png "Tag deletion"%}

+#Search

+We distinguish two types of search:

+##Quick search

+The quick search bar appears on top of the documents/parts list.
+It lets you quickly find an item from its reference or name.

+{% image /assets/images/documentation/en/image08.png "Quick search bar"%}

+##Advanced search

+There are two ways to get access to the advanced search:

+* through the “Search” link from the left menu, only for documents
+* through the small arrow from the quick search bar

+This advanced search allows you to find an item from its name, type, identifier, version, author, creation date or content files.

+{% image /assets/images/documentation/dev/en/image30.png "Advanced search"%}

 #Sharing and publishing